 The coal would be transferred from the unloader to the power station via a conveyor.
 The conveyor would run in a northerly direction from the rail loop to the Mount Piper power station.

 This report documents the results of an Aboriginal and historical cultural heritage assessment of the proposed development.
-The assessment was conducted to supplement an environmental assessment for the rail loop and conveyor and was commissioned by Sinclair Knight Merz.
+This assessment was first conducted in 2007 to supplement an environmental assessment for the rail loop and conveyor.